DIARY - Italy to April 30

 Rome, Industry Ministry Undersecretary Mirella Liuzzi attends conference on “The future of Smart City” (0945 GMT).

-Milan, algoWatt, born after merger between TerniEnergia and Softeco, holds management presentation (1000 GMT).
+Milan, algoWatt, the company created with the merger between TerniEnergia and Softeco, holds management presentation (1000 GMT).

 Banco BPM holds board meeting to approve new strategic plan, followed by presentation.